mehulagg/gitlab/doc/operations/incident_management/oncall_schedules.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/4544) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.10.

-On-call Schedule management allows yu to create schedules for responders to rotate on-call responsibilities.
+On-call Schedule management allows you to create schedules for responders to rotate on-call responsibilities.
 Maintain the availabity of your software services by putting your teams on-call.
 When things go wrong, your team will be notified immediately so that they can quickly respond to service outages and disruptions.

 If you have at least Maintainer [permissions](../../user/permissions.md), to create an schedule, you have one option to do this manually.

-## Schedule Creation
+## Schedules

+Set-up an on-call schedule for your team to add rotations to.

+### Create a schedule

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/230857) in GitLab 13.10.